melowntech/workshop/tutorials/backend/urbanatlas.rst

 ``/etc/vts/mapproxy/resource.json`` where you will place configuration snippet for each mapproxy resource.

-During resource preparation it is advisable to turn off the mapproxy, so that you have time to correct mistakes in your configuration
+During resource preparation it is advisable to turn off the mapproxy, so that you have time to correct mistakes in your
+configuration:

 .. code-block:: bash

   sudo /etc/init.d/vts-backend-mapproxy stop

-As the whole vts-backend runs under the vts user, it is advisable to switch to the vts user so that all files are created with the right privileges and ownership.
+As the whole vts-backend runs under the vts user, it is advisable to switch to the vts user so all files are created with the right privileges and ownership.

 .. code-block:: bash